Mexico attorney general starts Walmex probe

 “We’re checking store by store, everything.
 There are all kinds of different permits, land use, construction authorization, there are licenses,” he added.

-The Mexican environment ministry also said it was asking the comptroller’s office to investigate seven cases where Wal-Mart needed environmental clearance to build new stores to ensure there were no irregularities.
+Separately, the Mexican environment ministry said it was asking the comptroller’s office to investigate seven cases where Wal-Mart needed environmental clearance to build new stores to ensure there were no irregularities.

 Mexican President Felipe Calderon said on Wednesday the scandal had made him “very indignant.”